 Massage therapy involves the application of pressure to the skin, muscles, and other tissues to improve functionality, alleviate pain, accelerate healing, and enhance general physical and mental well-being.
-Depending on the unique circumstances of each patient, the technique employed by a massage therapist at Midland Chiropractic can vary from a gentler Swedish-style approach to a more penetrating deep massage.
+Depending on the unique circumstances of each patient, the technique employed by a massage therapist at Midland Sports Rehab can vary from a gentler Swedish-style approach to a more penetrating deep massage.
 The practitioner’s hands and fingers are the chief instruments in massage therapy, although forearms and elbows may also be used to achieve particular effects.

 One of the main applications of massage therapy is for pain relief.
 Sufferers of lower back and spinal pain can find that their symptoms are lifted or lessened after they have received a course of massage treatment.
 For those with scarred soft tissue, massage can improve the rate of recovery by increasing the circulation of blood and nutrients to injured muscles, which can also reduce swelling.
 By assessing each patient individually, Dr. Berard is able to identify the point after an injury is sustained at which it is safe to begin this treatment.